AI for Small Business: When It Makes Sense (And When It Doesn't)

 Cost.
 Ongoing operations for a small business AI system typically cost $500 to $3,000 per month, including infrastructure and API costs.
 This should decrease over time as the system optimizes.

 Modern AI tools are more accessible than ever.
-Should you hire a consultant, or should you build it yourself?
+Should you buy a ready-made product, hire a vendor, or build it yourself?

 When DIY Makes Sense

 Simple, well-supported use cases.
-If your need is a chatbot using a standard platform, content generation with an existing tool, or basic data analysis with built-in AI features, you probably do not need a consultant.
-The platforms handle the complexity.
+If your need is a chatbot using a standard platform, content generation with an existing tool, or basic data analysis with built-in AI features, off-the-shelf products handle the complexity.
+DIY fits here.

 You have technical staff.
 If you have a developer on your team who is comfortable with APIs and can invest time in learning AI integration, they may be able to build a simple automation in-house.
 This works best for internal tools with low stakes, where imperfect results are acceptable during the learning curve.

 Budget constraints.
-If your total budget is under $15,000, a consulting engagement is difficult to justify.
-Start with off-the-shelf tools, learn what works, and save the consulting budget for when you have a clear, high-value problem and the budget to address it properly.
+If your total budget is under $15,000, a custom build is difficult to justify.
+Start with off-the-shelf tools, learn what works, and save the custom-build budget for when you have a clear, high-value problem and the resources to address it properly.

 The process is complex or high-stakes.
 If errors in the automated process have significant consequences (financial, legal, reputational), professional implementation reduces risk.
-A consultant brings experience in building reliable, monitored systems with appropriate safeguards.
+A mature product or an experienced vendor brings experience in building reliable, monitored systems with appropriate safeguards.

 Integration is required.
 If the AI system needs to connect to multiple existing systems (your CRM, your ERP, your customer portal, your document management system), the integration complexity alone justifies professional help.
 Integration is where most amateur AI projects stall.

 You need it done right the first time.
 If the business case depends on the system working well from day one (because you are replacing staff capacity, meeting a regulatory deadline, or serving customers directly), the risk of a failed DIY attempt is too high.
-A consulting engagement has accountability, milestones, and a team whose reputation depends on delivery.
+A commercial product or a vendor engagement has accountability, milestones, and a team whose reputation depends on delivery.

 Time is a factor.
-A consultant delivers in weeks.
+A ready-made product can deploy in days.
+An experienced vendor delivers a custom build in weeks.
 An internal team learning as they go delivers in months, if they succeed at all.
-If the cost of delay exceeds the cost of consulting, the math favors professional help.
+If the cost of delay exceeds the cost of buying, the math favors professional help.

 Where to Start: The First AI Project